James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 Another tool standard in older Dyson cordless vacuums is the crevice tool.

-It’s a long, narrow structure that works excellent inside tight areas, especially inside vehicles, for cleaning debris on the carpet or upholstery.
+It’s a long, narrow structure that works excellently inside tight areas, especially inside vehicles, for cleaning debris on the carpet or upholstery.

-I use it on my office hair to pick up dust accumulation with the vacuum in the middle setting.
+I use it on my office hair to remove dust accumulation with the vacuum on the middle setting.

 5. Mini Soft Dusting Brush